AndriyGazda/project-LearnPlatform/README.md

 ## Installation & Running the Application

-1. Install dependencies for the root, server, and client:
+1. Install dependencies:

 ```
-npm run install-all
+npm run install
 ```

-2. To run both the client and server concurrently in development mode:
+2. To run the client in development mode:

 ```
 npm run dev